 - 1. Either: - Connect to your Wi-Fi gateway through its administrative interface (stand-alone software or a Web browser, depending on the model) and tell it you want to add a computer or device with WPS.
 With an Apple Wi-Fi gateway, use AirPort Utility (found in /Applications/Utilities).
-Where appropriate, choose whether the next machine that joins is automatically secured via WPS, or whether a PIN is required. - Press a physical button on the router to trigger a WPS mode (not available on Apple base stations). - 2.
-From the device you want to add to the network, choose your Wi-Fi network. - 3.
-This step depends on which method you chose during Step 1, above: - With the "next machine that joins" approach (always the case if you pressed a button on the base station), the device exchanges information with the gateway, receives a WPA or WPA2 key (depending on your network setup), and joins the network. - With the client PIN approach, the client device displays a short code.
+Where appropriate, choose whether the next machine that joins is automatically secured via WPS, or whether a PIN is required. - Press a physical button on the router to trigger a WPS mode (not available on Apple base stations).

+- 2. From the device you want to add to the network, choose your Wi-Fi network. - 3.
+This step depends on which method you chose during Step 1: - With the "next machine that joins" approach (always the case if you pressed a button on the base station), the device exchanges information with the gateway, receives a WPA2 key, and joins the network. - With the client PIN approach, the client device displays a short code.
 You then enter that code into a field in the gateway's administrative interface.
-If you enter it correctly, the device receives the WPA or WPA2 key, and joins the network.
+If you enter it correctly, the device receives the WPA2 key, and joins the network.